herkkules/herkkules/README.md

 My core competency is in enabling profitable innovation.
 I craft elegant and user-centric systems rooted in open standards, ensuring long-term relevance and scalability.

-My independent approach means I am unbiased towards specific service providers.
-Mt focus is on creating solutions that maximise value and future options for your organisation.

 >  - **Rugged Systems** are robust solutions that remain stable under stress, ensuring continuity even in the face of disruption.
 From fail-safe architectures to redundancy planning, resilience is built into every layer of a system with no single points of failure.

 >  - **Elegant Function** is the goal of a collaborative and user-centric design process.
 Guided by purpose, simplicity, and practicality, my approach ensures affective user experiences that feel uncomplicated.